jooohn/stayed/README.md

-# presence
+# Stayed
-Log presence of any place.
+Log stay hours of any place.